How to become a doctor in the UK: Step-by-Step-guide

 Another route to get the registration with GMC is by applying through sponsors.
 Each sponsor has their own scheme which has been pre-approved by GMC.
 In this case, you will have to fulfil the requirements of the scheme and prove your sponsor that you possess the required skills, knowledge and experience to practice as a doctor in the UK, after which they will provide you with a certificate that will be required at the time of your application with GMC.
 This route is primarily useful for either the experienced international doctors who wish to have an experience in the UK healthcare system or for employers who want to employ highly experienced doctors for a very specific role.
 Here is the list of all the organisation/ universities/ hospital trusts that run this scheme.
 You can get further information by individually contacting the organisation of your choice.

-According to the level of skills, experience and knowledge, GPs and specialists possess, there are various registration applications available.
-If a doctors post graduate qualification is recognised by GMC they can apply to be on specialist register straightaway without any further exams.
+According to the level of skills, experience and knowledge, a variety of overseas qualifications are recognised by GMC for registration with a licence to practice.
+If a doctor's postgraduate qualification is recognised by GMC they can apply to be on specialist register straight away without any further exams.
 This is the list of acceptable overseas postgraduate qualifications eligible for registration on the specialist register.

 Details regarding the relevant exam for GMC registration